benl95/frontend-data/functional-programming/README.md

 ## Which features have I used?

-Using a 'hack' given by Robert and Laurens I retrieve the data using a JSON file and store that JSON into a function to return the data.
+Right now I'm using a 'hack' given by Robert and Laurens I retrieve the data using a JSON file and store that JSON into a function to return the data.
+Eventually I will use the map and filter object to search through the data.
 I will be searching through the data using a variable where the 'search action' will be stored.
 The data will eventually be pushed into an array using a for loop and a push method.

 To convert the values to actual days I'm using a switch case in where the cases are tested and converted.